 Holiday Travel Tips

-While the holidays may look different this year, you may still have plans to see long-distance family.
-Whether you’re headed to the airport or taking a road trip, traveling with a kiddo who has special needs can present some challenges.
+Whether you’re headed to the airport or taking a road trip to see long-distance family, traveling with a kiddo who has special needs can present some challenges.
 Here are a few tips to make it easier—now or when the pandemic is over.

 You’ll likely also want to bring along your kiddo’s usual pillow from home or a well-liked blanket or stuffed toy.
 (Be cautious about bringing something irreplaceable.)